abdullahsumbal/Event-Registration/README.md

 ## Important Assumptions

 1. Anyone can create events.
-2. User must be logged in to create events.
+2. User must be logged in to register for events.
 3. A user can only register to an event once.
 4. User can not change profile information
 5. User must provide all the info to sign up and same goes for events.